 As we mentioned earlier, you’re eligible for federal student loans if you fill out the FAFSA.
 You can also apply for student loans through private sources.

 If the cost to attend a four-year college still isn’t feasible for you, community college can be a great way to save money.
 You can spend two years at a community college to receive your associate’s degree and then head over to another school to earn your bachelor’s degree.

-Illinois offers some great Pathway programs for students interesting in taking a nontraditional route to college (and saving money along the way).
+UIUC offers some great Pathway programs for students interesting in taking a nontraditional route to college (and saving money along the way).

 We hope you find this information useful as you consider how you’ll pay for your college education.
 If you have questions as you continue to navigate the process, contact the financial aid offices of the schools you’re interested in (ours is the Office of Student Financial Aid).
 They’re experts on the subject and are more than happy to help!